Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 A column can be selected to a mapping only once, so when an excel column is selected for a specific mapping it automatically becomes no longer available on the drop down menus for other mappings.
 There is only one exception to this rule: the unit column for the measurement can also be mapped as the unit column for the corresponding error.

+The user can also select one or more group by mappings.
+Those mappings are used to break down a single data sheet to multiple datasets according to the distinct values of the calumn mapped in the group by.

 ## Selection of units

 The units for the mapped columns can either be a specified value or come from a column.
 When the units come from a column each data point can have a distinct unit, the dimension of all the units of a dataset should be the same though.
 In the unit dialog, there is a toggle to select which mode of unit definition the user wants.
 When being set to a specified value, if this value is also specified as part of the header name  (e.g. Time[h]) is automatically recognized by the importer.
 The user can edit the unit (when a unit is available) by opening the dialog in the column "Edit extra fields" of the corresponding mapping row.